USDB (USDB) Price Hits $1.00 on Top Exchanges

 Buying and Selling USDB

-It is usually not possible to buy alternative cryptocurrencies such as USDB directly using US dollars.
-Investors seeking to trade USDB should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy USDB using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as USDB directly using U.S. dollars.
+Investors seeking to trade USDB should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy USDB using one of the aforementioned exchanges.

 Receive News & Updates for USDB Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDB and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.